AndrewKeYanzhe/frametime-analyser/README.md

 ## Usage

-1. Open `Frametime Analyser.py` in a text editor and the variable `file_path` to the location of your video file
+1. Open `Frametime Analyser.py` in a text editor and set `file_path` to the location of your video
 2. Run `Frametime Analyser.py`